 The Increasing Cost of Brand Name Prescriptions

-Over the last 7 years, the cost of brand name prescription drugs has been climbing.
+Over the last seven years, the cost of brand name prescription drugs has been climbing.
 Even the most common brand-name drugs are increasing

-With the availability of so many drug options, it seems impossible the most frequently used brand name drugs doubled in price over a 7-year period.
+With the availability of so many drug options, it seems impossible the most frequently used brand name drugs doubled in price over seven years.

-It would be reasonable to expect the cost of a drug to lower over the course of time, that’s not always the case.
+It would be reasonable to expect the cost of a drug to lower over time, that’s not always the case.
 Currently, drug manufacturers are using a rebate system.

 Higher list prices rely on rebates, which increases the overall costs to the consumer.